fboundy/ha_solar_opt/README.md

 This app is still in development.
 Expect things not to work!

 Please use [GitHub Issues](https://github.com/fboundy/ha_solar_opt/issues) to feedback bugs, issues and feature requests.
+Please check through the existing issues first and use appropriate labels.

 Anyone who wants to help with the development is welcome.